The Sydney Symphony Orchestra Fellowship is recognised as one of the world's leading orchestral training programs.

 Alex norton, SSO first violin, Fellowship 2006

-Meet the thirteen gifted young musicians chosen from 200 applicants nationwide that have joined the SSO this year as the 2018 Fellows.
+Meet the twelve gifted young musicians chosen from 200 applicants nationwide that have joined the Sydney Symphony Orchestra this year as the 2019 Fellows.

 Come and hear the Sydney Symphony Orchestra Fellows in concert in central and outer-metropolitan Sydney.

-Audition Applications for 2019 Fellowship have closed.
 Applications for 2020 Fellowship will open in early March 2019.
 Jump-start your orchestral career and become a Sydney Symphony Orchestra Fellow!

 Bridget O'Donnell talks about her year and experiences as an SSO Fellow in this short video.

 "The SSO Fellowship Program aims to produce adventurous, inspiring and highly adaptable musicians who can imagine something beyond themselves and help create a strong and vibrant future for music."